Here’s What Cops Have To Say When Teslas On Autopilot Crash

 But — beyond roasting them on social media — what are local law enforcement officials supposed to do when law-breaking drivers claim the car was in control?

-The California Highway Patrol is still investigating what caused the crash in Culver City, according to an email from Officer Mike Martis Jr. But the agency told BuzzFeed News it has no special advice for drivers of semi-autonomous cars, except a reminder that people driving these cars are ultimately responsible for what happens on the road.
+The California Highway Patrol is still investigating what caused the crash in Culver City, according to an email from Officer Mike Martis Jr. But the agency told BuzzFeed News it has no special advice for drivers of semiautonomous cars, except a reminder that people driving these cars are ultimately responsible for what happens on the road.

 “As changes and advances continue, it is important to keep in mind, whether the driving operations are performed by a person or with the assistance of technology, the driver/operator is still responsible for the safe operation of the vehicle at all times and is required to abide by all existing rules of the road,” Martis told BuzzFeed News.